How ‘Z’ became a symbol for supporting Russia’s invasion of Ukraine

 Hale added that these symbols can be “powerful tools for authoritarian regimes” like Russia, which in this case is “promoting something simple, visible, adaptable, versatile, and that way, it can take on a life of its own, while creating the impression of broad support for the regime.”

-But such efforts can also be used to influence and coerce others into embracing the regime’s policies — or at least pretending to, said Hale, who specializes in Russian and Ukrainian politics.
+But such efforts can also be used to influence and coerce others into embracing the regime’s policies — or at least into pretending to, said Hale, who specializes in Russian and Ukrainian politics.

 “If many people see many others displaying symbols, it puts pressure on other people to show the same kind of support to stay in the good graces of the regime, not run into trouble with neighbors and to adopt the socially desirable position.”